by John Clayson

 Today this £30 annual pension would be equivalent to about £28,000 pa.

-Here is a link to a photograph of the royal family at Balmoral, taken a few days after the fateful journey described above took place.
+Here is a photograph of the royal family at Balmoral, taken a few days after the fateful journey described above took place.

 Railway Safety 'Double Standards'